 For more details, you can download our Urban Forest Strategy.

 Urban forests play a vital role in the health, social framework and economic sustainability of a city.
 Trees work for us every day, improving our environment and quality of life.

 In just 12 months, one mature tree can absorb 3,400 litres of stormwater, filter 27kg of pollutants from the air and provide a cooling effect equivalent to running 10 air conditioners continuously.

-In March 2014, we encouraged Sydneysiders to help green the city with a free tree giveaway.
+We encourage Sydneysiders to help green the city with our free tree giveaway.